Skip to main content

 Specify:

-• <path> — path to the object in the local directory;
+• <path> — the path to the object in the local directory;

 • <remote_name> — the connection name specified when configuring Rclone;

-• <object_name> — optional: the name with which the object will be loaded.
-If not specified, the file name will be used.
+• optional: <object_name> — the name to be assigned to the uploaded object.
+If this is not specified, the filename will be used.

 rclone deletefile <remote_name>:<bucket_name>/<object_name>